ISO 26262-Compliant Safety Analysis Methods

 3. Differences and Connections Between Quantitative and Qualitative Analyses

-Quantitative analyses is concerned with the prediction of failure rates, whereas qualitative analysis is focused on the identification of failures, without the capacity to predict their associated failure rates.
-Qualitative safety analysis methods are generic in nature and can be applied at the system, hardware, and software levels.
-In order to conduct a quantitative safety analysis, it is necessary to have additional knowledge of the quantitative failure rates of the relevant hardware elements.
-In the context of ISO 26262, it is employed for the purpose of validating the assessment of hardware architectural design metrics that evaluate violations of safety objectives due to random hardware failures.
+The difference is that quantitative analyses predict failure rates, whereas qualitative analyses identify faults but do not predict their failure rates.
+Qualitative safety analysis methods are general and can be applied at the system level, hardware level, and software level.
+Conducting a quantitative safety analyses require additional knowledge of the quantitative failure rates of the relevant hardware components.
+In ISO 26262, quantitative analyses are used to validate the assessments of hardware architectural design metrics that evaluate violations of safety objectives due to random hardware failures.

 3.2 Connections Between Quantitative and Qualitative Analyses

-Both methods rely on the understanding of the relevant failure types or failure modes.
-Quantitative safety analyses act as complements to qualitatitive analyses.
-A combinatio of the two methods should be utilized in engineering applications.
+Both methods rely on understanding relevant failure types or failure modes.
+Quantitative safety analyses act as complements to qualitative analyses.
+Two methods should be used in combination in engineering applications.

 Inductive and Deductive Analyses

-In addition to qualitative and quantitative methods, safety analysis methods can also be classified based on their execution: the inductive and deductive analyses.
+In addition to qualitative and quantitative methods, safety analysis methods can also be categorized by their approach as inductive and deductive analyses.

 1. Introduction to Inductive and Deductive Analyses